 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.

-A walking trail named the Songbird Trail is a monitored trail of bluebird nesting boxes located on the Sand Valley Golf Resort.
+A walking trail named the Songbird Trail (open the public) is a monitored trail of bluebird nesting boxes located on the Sand Valley Golf Resort.
 Kent Hall was our expert in placing the boxes and in monitoring instruction.
-The trail was monitored weekly and produced a total 100 new songbirds (43 tree swallows, 34 Eastern Bluebirds, 11 House Wrens, & 12 Black-capped Chikadees).
+In 2018 the trail was monitored weekly and produced a total 100 new songbirds (43 tree swallows, 34 Eastern Bluebirds, 11 House Wrens, & 12 Black-capped Chikadees).

 June 17, 2018: Join Necedah National Wildlife Refuge Naturalist for a hike along the Rome bike trail.
 Identify birds and beneficial additions for your yard or property.
 Learn how to create year-round backyard habitat as we walk and talk about birds and other pollinators of our area